wavesymphony/Table-Top-RPG-Price-Charting-Site/README.md

   	I want/need to see what is being sold
    	So that I can sell my own items
 ## User Cases
-	Logging in
+	### Logging in
 		User access to database/website
 		Users of the site
-	Users will log into a log in portal
+	### Users will log into a log in portal
 		The user is logged in
- 	Brief description (or title)
-	Personal User Portal
+	### Personal User Portal
 		The user
-	The user will be greeted by a portal with all there personal items The user will manage and add/delete from their collection Brief description (or title)
+		The user will be greeted by a portal with all there personal items The user will manage and add/delete from their collection
+ 	### Database
 		Main item database
 		The user
 		The user will browse the collection catalog
-	The user will be able to browse, find, and add items from the main collection Brief description (or title)
+		The user will be able to browse, find, and add items from the main collection
+ 	### Add to catelog
 		Add to the catalog
 		The user
 		The user seeks to add a product to the main catalog The item is added to the main catalog
- 	Brief description (or title)
+ 	### Browsing the catalog by type
 		Price charting
 		The user
 		Organize by price/items/popular/new
 		The user will be able to organize or sort the list by certain criteria